 In 2020, ACCC developed a heat map showing the incidence rate and physical location of chronic lymphocytic leukemia diagnoses across the country.
 Another map indicating the locations of chronic lymphocytic leukemia expert providers was placed over the heat map, revealing the areas in the U.S. most in need of expertise.

-Building on these maps, the latest ACCC project aims to identify, understand, and address specific state and regional challenges to accessing appropriate and equitable care for patients with chronic lymphocytic leukemia.
-Using a variety of data sources, ACCC’s resources will identify disparities in care and use that information to initiate conversations with providers in specific areas about how to improve care for underserved populations.
-This project will also highlight effective community outreach strategies that can be adopted by cancer centers across the U.S. to target at-risk populations.
+Building on these maps, this ACCC project set out to identify, understand, and address specific state and regional challenges to accessing appropriate and equitable care for patients with chronic lymphocytic leukemia.
+Using a variety of data sources, ACCC’s resources have identified disparities in care and used that information to initiate conversations with providers in specific areas about how to improve care for underserved populations.
+This project also highlighted effective community outreach strategies that can be adopted by cancer centers across the U.S. to target at-risk populations.

 View Heat Maps